libretiny-eu/libretiny/docs/dev/ota/uf2ota.md

 # uf2ota.py

-This is a tool for converting LibreTuya firmware images to UF2 format for OTA updates.
+This is a tool for converting LibreTiny firmware images to UF2 format for OTA updates.

 ```console
 $ python uf2ota.py